dsiu13/JS-Notes/EJS/ch5.md

 console.log(sum(range(1,10)));
 ````

-- 2nd is more likely to be correct because summing a range of numvers isn't about loops and counters. its about ranges and sums
+- 2nd is more likely to be correct because summing a range of numbers isn't about loops and counters. its about ranges and sums

 # Abstraction
 - These kinds of vocabularies are usually called "abstraction"